 Updates for Healthy Returns

 DC Central Kitchen’s one-of-a-kind Healthy Corners program more than doubled the number of locations last summer from 28 stores to 67.
 To keep up with our growing delivery routes, we drafted an aging, unrefrigerated van into service and made do.
-But as summer approaches, we need your help to buy a truck that can keep produce cool and looking good despite Washington, DC’s brutal heat and humidity.
+But with summer approaching, we needed help to buy a truck that could keep produce cool and looking good despite Washington, DC’s brutal heat and humidity.

 Our Healthy Corners program launched in 2011 with the goal of bringing affordable, high-quality produce and nutritious snacks to corner stores in Washington, DC’s ‘food deserts.’
 These are parts of the city where widespread poverty and underdevelopment mean that residents have limited or no access to grocery stores, farmers’ markets, or other providers of healthy food.
 71% of residents of DC’s food deserts are overweight or obese and 15% have diabetes.